Gray is one of the most popular paint colors for a home.

 The Top 20 Gray Paint Colors

 Have a question?
 Leave me a comment!
-Remember to check back for a response – it may take me up to a week or two depending on how busy I am, but I’ll be sure to get back to you!
+Remember to check back for a response – it may take me up to a week or two depending on how busy I am, but I’ll try my best to get back to you!

 Want to show off your project?
 Join the discussion in Love Remodeled’s Facebook group!